datastaxdevs/workshop-battlestax/README_step01.md

 * changes are automatically pushed to production

 In the future, we won't break it down quite so much, but feel free to use this section as a reference as we move forward.

+Before moving on, take a moment to let this sink in.
+You just deployed an app with a serverless function to production over a globally supported CDN using a full CI/CD pipeline all by merging your code into master.
+Boom!

 ### [🔝](#%EF%B8%8F-table-of-contents)